sinsky/parse-gas-types/README.md

 #### Drive v2

 > [!TIP]
-> When importing the service, the ID will be changed to `Drive_v2` instead of `Drive`, and the type definition will also be changed.
+> If you change the ID to `Drive_v2` instead of `Drive` when importing the service, the type definition will also change.

 1. Copy files
     Copy files